Fairness and Fallacy#

 (1272, 2736.727272727273)

 Of course, this analysis is based on some assumptions, most notably that the vaccinated and unvaccinated were similar except for their vaccination status.
-That might not be true: people with high risk or poor general heath might have been more likely to seek out the vaccine.
+That might not be true: people with high risk or poor general health might have been more likely to seek out the vaccine.
 If so, our estimate would be too low, and the vaccine might have saved more lives.
 If not, and people in poor health were less likely to be vaccinated, our estimate would be too high.
 I’ll leave it to you to judge which is more likely.

 We can repeat this analysis with the other age groups.
 The following table shows the number of deaths in each age group and the percentage of the people who died who were vaccinated.

-I’ve omitted the “Under 18” age group because there were only 6 deaths in this group, 4 among among the unvaccinated and 2 with unknown status.
+I’ve omitted the “Under 18” age group because there were only 6 deaths in this group, 4 among the unvaccinated and 2 with unknown status.
 With such small numbers, we can’t make useful estimates for the death rate or effectiveness of the vaccine.

 ages = [